annaesvensson/yellow-core/README.md

 `CoreUserFile` = file with user settings
 `CoreExtensionFile` = file with extension settings
 `CoreWebsiteFile` = log file of the website
+`CoreAssetLocation` = location for virtually mapped system files
 `CoreMediaLocation` = location for media files
 `CoreDownloadLocation` = location for downloads
 `CoreImageLocation` = location for images
 `CoreThumbnailLocation` = location for thumbnails
-`CoreExtensionLocation` = location for virtually mapped extension files
 `CoreMultiLanguageMode` = enable multi language mode, 1 or 0
 `CoreDebugMode` = enable debug mode, 0 to 3